 If you’ve addressed all the other F.I.G.H.T.S.™ categories and still have reasons to believe your hormones are out of whack, you’ll need to go a little further.
 Start with the list below, and if that’s not enough, consider bioidentical hormones (not to be confused with hormone replacement therapy).
 If you do want to go that route, you’ll need to work with a skilled practitioner.
 Find one here:

 Congrats!
 You’ve taken the time to learn about the major autoimmune root cause and solutions, which is a huge step on your healing journey.
 With this primer, you can now start the oh-so-rewarding work of addressing F.I.G.H.T.S.™ head on.
 All at once, one at a time, or incorporating a single action-item from each category, it doesn’t matter how you begin, only that you do.
 As you see positive results, you’ll find the motivation to try more until you’re living the life you deserve, one of vibrant health and wellbeing.

 Still need some help getting started?
 Try these six tips, a summary of my top, most impactful recommendations.

 For the past four years I’ve been researching and writing a book to help people who seek to reverse and prevent autoimmune conditions.
 I simply couldn’t sit idly by while people continued to suffer.
-I am honored and excited to share that Mark Hyman, MD, Functional Medicine pioneer and eleven-time New York Times bestselling author, wrote the foreword!
+I am honored and thrilled to share that Mark Hyman, MD, Functional Medicine pioneer and eleven-time New York Times bestselling author, wrote the foreword.

 Take good care!